top of page

 Pooh clutched the book like it was the most precious honey jar he’d ever held.
 “Thank you, Bruce!
 I’m going to read this tonight and start living my One Bag Life!”

-Pooh beamed.
-“Well then,” he said, holding the book tightly, “I think this could be the beginning of something wonderful.”
+Pooh beamed, holding the book tightly.
+“Well then,” he said, “I think this is the beginning of something wonderful.”

 Wrap Up

-As we parted ways, I watched Pooh bounce off toward the Hundred Acre Wood, a spring in his step that hadn’t been there earlier.
-He was still carrying his grocery bag—but now it was accompanied by something far more powerful: Purpose.
+As we parted ways, I watched Pooh bounce back toward the Hundred Acre Wood, a spring in his step that hadn’t been there earlier.
+He was still carrying his grocery bag — but now it was accompanied by something far more powerful: Purpose.

-Because a One Bag Life isn’t about what we lose—it’s about discovering how much joy we gain.
+Because a One Bag Life isn’t about what we give up — it’s about discovering how much joy, freedom and peace we gain with this exciting new way of living.

 Bruce Schutter